gvwilson/sensibleadventures/booksters-apprentice.md

 "Which is what?" the bosun demanded.

-Thomas tapped a finger against his temple.
+Thomas grimaced.
 "Your eyes.
 Both of them."
-Erileine thought of the Hett she had seen in the sedan chair in Forecastle, but said nothing.
+Erileine thought of the blind Hett she had seen in the sedan chair in Forecastle, but said nothing.

 Portside fell next.
 There had been real fighting there, but again, the outcome was never in doubt.
 "What do you mean, real fighting?"